jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 Right click design_1_wrapper and choose set to top.

 * Continue with the remaining steps in the Lab1 (i.e., Check the port of this module and change the constraints file as needed.).
 Try to figure it out yourself this time.

+* Remember to change the constrain file to match the name of the pin.
+Similiar as *Lab 1*.

 #### Generate the Bitstream